-This English Education major will be strengthened even more in the fall of 2007 by the addition of a full-time tenure-track Associate Professor, Dr. Jim Meyer.
-He has strong credentials in the area of English education and will be a welcomed addition to the department.
+The English Education major has been strengthened this past year by the prsence of a full-time tenure-track Associate Professor, Dr. Jim Meyer.
+He has strong credentials in the area of English education and has bee a very welcomed addition to the department.